pivotal/docs-tap/security-and-compliance/tls-and-certificates/ingress/inventory.hbs.md

 *The SANs is configurable for components in the following two ways:

 - Components that install a single ingress resource in the form of `COMPONENT.DOMAIN-NAME`, such as Tanzu Developer Portal
 - Components that install an ingress resource per API instance that gets templated from a `domain_template` feeding `DOMAIN-NAME`, such as `cnrs.tanzu.vmware.com` and `sso.apps.tanzu.vmware.com`

-** Only supports wildcards